Rolland D. McCune

-Rolland D. McCune (June 3, 1934 – June 17, 2019) was an American theologian and ordained Baptist minister (First Baptist Church of Warsaw, Indiana).
-He was professor of Systematic Theology at the Detroit Baptist Theological Seminary in Allen Park, Michigan, where he had been the President of the Seminary for ten years and then Dean of the Faculty for six years.
+Rolland Dale McCune (June 3, 1934 – June 17, 2019) was an American theologian and ordained Baptist minister (First Baptist Church of Warsaw, Indiana).
+He was professor of Systematic Theology at the Independent Baptist Detroit Baptist Theological Seminary in Allen Park, Michigan, where he had been the President of the Seminary for ten years and then Dean of the Faculty for six years.
 He was active at the Detroit Baptist Theological Seminary from 1981 to 2009.

 He is the author of several books and numerous articles and course syllabi in Christian theology and related topics.

+Life

-Dr. McCune was born and raised near Berne, Indiana.
+McCune was born and raised near Berne, Indiana.
 He earned the Bachelor of Arts degree at Taylor University, Fort Wayne Campus (Indiana), and the Bachelor of Divinity, Master of Theology, and Doctor of Theology degrees at Grace Theological Seminary in Winona Lake, Indiana.
-He has made six trips to the Middle East, visiting such countries of the Bible as Italy, Turkey, Greece, Jordan, Israel, and Egypt.
+He made six trips to the Middle East, visiting such countries of the Bible as Italy, Turkey, Greece, Jordan, Israel, and Egypt.
 Twice he participated in the Bible Geography Seminar at the Institute of Holy Land Studies in Jerusalem.
 He was ordained to the ministry by the First Baptist Church of Warsaw, Indiana.

-Dr. McCune pastored churches in Missouri, and Indiana, and has had numerous interim pastorates in Indiana, Minnesota, and Michigan.
+McCune pastored churches in Missouri and Indiana, and had numerous interim pastorates in Indiana, Minnesota, and Michigan.
 For fourteen years he was on the faculty of the Central Baptist Theological Seminary of Minneapolis, serving in the capacities of Professor, Registrar, and Dean.
 He at one time served on the Board of Trustees of The Minnesota Baptist Association and on the faculty of the Indiana Baptist College in Indianapolis.
 In 1977 he was chosen by his college alma mater for honorary membership in the Delta Epsilon Chi, the honor society of the American Association of Bible Colleges.
 In 1986 he was conferred with an honorary Doctor of Divinity Degree by Pillsbury Baptist Bible College, Owatonna, Minnesota.
 He began his ministry in Allen Park in 1981.
 Central Baptist Theological Seminary of Plymouth, MN conferred an honorary degree, Doctor of Humane Letters, upon McCune in May 2019.

-Dr. McCune has written numerous articles and extensive course syllabi in Systematic Theology, Presuppositional Apologetics, New Evangelicalism, History of Israel, Basic Bible Doctrine, and Dispensationalism, and a teacher's handbook on the Book of Daniel.
+McCune wrote numerous articles and extensive course syllabi in Systematic Theology, Presuppositional Apologetics, New Evangelicalism, History of Israel, Basic Bible Doctrine, and Dispensationalism, and a teacher's handbook on the Book of Daniel.
 Promise Unfulfilled: The Failed Strategy of Modern Evangelicalism was published by Ambassador-Emerald in 2004, and has been described as "the most penetrating evaluation of the new evangelicalism [to date]".

-Dr. McCune was married to the former Daisy Heller of near Berne, Indiana, and they have three married children.
+McCune was married to the former Daisy Heller of near Berne, Indiana, and they had three married children.
 He died on Monday June 17, 2019 at his home in Florida at the age of 85 after a brief struggle with pancreatic cancer.

+Theological views

+Neo-Evangelicalism

+Rolland D. McCune was highly critical of the Neo-Evangelical movement, instead preferring Christian fundamentalism.
+He rejected the lack of ecclesiastical separation and his perceived priority of pragmatism within neo-Evangelicalism.